Dual-space posterior sampling for Bayesian inference in constrained inverse problems: Numerical examples

-Figure~\ref{fig:rosenbrock-convergence} shows the convergence diagnostics for ADMM-SVGD: the constraint residual $|z - x_1^2|$ decreases over iterations, confirming that the ADMM mechanism progressively enforces the nonlinear constraint; the average log-posterior increases as particles move toward higher-probability regions; and the kernel bandwidth, posterior mean, and standard deviation all stabilize, indicating convergence of the particle ensemble.
+Figure~\ref{fig:rosenbrock-convergence} shows the convergence diagnostics for ADMM-SVGD: the constraint residual $|z - x_1^2|$ and the AL penalty term decrease over iterations while the ensemble-mean multiplier $\bar{\varepsilon}$ settles to a stable value, confirming that the ADMM mechanism progressively enforces the nonlinear constraint; the average log-posterior increases as particles move toward higher-probability regions; and the kernel bandwidth, posterior mean, and standard deviation all stabilize, indicating convergence of the particle ensemble.
+The slowing drift of the multiplier and the decay of the penalty term also show that the intermediate target distribution stabilizes as the iterations proceed.